kenju254/WordpressonGAE/slides/01-wordpressonapp.md

 Edit `wp-config.php` and `app.yaml`, replacing `your-project-id`
 to match the Project ID (not the name) that was assigned to your Google Cloud Platform project.

 ~~sub-section~~

-### Step 3: Move files into place:

-~~sub-section~~

-Because of GitHub and licensing limitations, we can't put these files in the right places for you.

-Run this script to move all the files into place:

-    move_files_after_editing.sh

-This script:

-1. Moves `wp-config.php` from root into `wordpress/`, replacing the file there.
-2. Moves `batcache/advanced-cache.php` to `wordpress/wp-content/`
-3. Moves `batcache/batcache.php` to `wordpress/wp-content/plugins/`
-4. Moves `wp-memcache/object-cache.php` to `wordpress/wp-content/`
-5. Moves the contents of `appengine-wordpress-plugin/` to `wordpress/wp-content/plugins/`

-~~sub-section~~